BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

 Black screen when launching the game: Inject DLL or disable IgcsDof.fx; if you close your game while being in the DOF session - it will get stuck

 ### Lighty Lights
-No issues if you are able read
+There shouldn't be any issues if you follow the instructions carefully.

 ### QSAT
-No issues if you are able read
+There shouldn't be any issues if you follow the instructions carefully.